jlab-sensing/wadar/CONTRIBUTING.md

 # Contributing

 > __Note:__
-> README last updated March 2025
+> README last updated August 2025

 When contributing to this repository, please first discuss the change with the owners (currently @ericdvet) of this repository before making a change.